-Recommended measurements include: number of new septic tank permits issued (excluding replacement septic tank permits) versus the number of septic tank abandonment permits; number of non-residential septic tanks and other private treatment facilities, unsewered and developed areas within wellfield protection areas; number of IW (industrial wastewater) facilities served by septic tanks; number of conversions by permit from septic tank system to central system per year or any given period; and number of existing septic tanks in areas of the County at higher risk of malfunction due to climate change impacts such as higher groundwater levels and increased flooding.
+Recommended measurements include: proportion of septic tank permits issued that are for new septic tanks as opposed to septic tank abandonments; number of non-residential septic tanks and other private treatment facilities, unsewered and developed areas with wellfield protection areas; number of IW (industrial wastewater) permits; number of conversions by permit from septic tank system to central system per year or any given period; and location of existing septic tanks in areas of the County at higher risk of malfunction due to climate change impacts such as higher groundwater levels and increased storm surges.

 Objective WS-5.
-Initiation and maintenance of the county's Water Use Efficiency Plan objectives including water conservation programs, non-revenue water loss reduction efforts and legislative initiatives.
+Initiation and maintenance of water conservation programs.